MA Health & Aging

 Application Deadline:

-The majority of Health, Aging & Society graduate students at McMaster receives competitive funding packages that may include financial support such as teaching assistantships, university graduate scholarships, as well as external scholarships and bursaries.
+The majority of Health, Aging & Society graduate students at McMaster receive competitive funding packages that may include financial support such as teaching assistantships, university graduate scholarships, as well as external scholarships and bursaries.

 For information about major scholarships and awards competitions, please visit School of Graduate Studies: Awards & Funding